How to Recognize Eating Disorders in Your Patients Over the Holidays

-Conversations about food and exercise are often triggering for those with eating disorders, so it is wise to open these conversations with broad, non-leading questions.
-“Tell me about your diet and exercise,” for example, may invite conversations that “Are you eating and exercising enough?” or “Are you losing/gaining weight in a healthy way?” do not.
-People with eating disorders often have highly distorted beliefs about food, weight, and exercise, and providers can work to uncover these distortions with open-ended questions.
+Discussions about food can be highly triggering for those with eating disorders, so it is wise to open these conversations with broad, non-leading questions.
+“Tell me about your diet and exercise,” for example, may invite comments that “Are you eating and exercising in a healthy way?” would not.
+People with eating disorders often have distorted beliefs about food, weight, and exercise, and providers can work to uncover these distortions with open-ended questions.

 It is also essential to maintain a weight-neutral approach when asking patients to step on the scale.
-Even well-meaning comments (“I wish the scale was this kind to me!”) can be damaging to those experiencing or at risk of developing an eating disorder.
-Such comments can sound especially legitimate from a healthcare provider and reinforce dangerous behavior.
+Even well-meaning remarks (“I wish the scale was this kind to me!”) can be damaging to those experiencing or at risk of developing an eating disorder.
+Such comments can inadvertently reinforce dangerous behaviors, especially when they come from such a credible source.